paschalugwu/alx-data_science-unsupervised/recommendation_system/README.md

 **9. Obstacles Encountered**

 One challenge involved handling missing values within the dataset, particularly in crucial text columns like descriptions or cast.
-Dropping entire rows with missing entries can lead to data loss, potentially affecting the model'sgeneralizability.
+Dropping entire rows with missing entries can lead to data loss, potentially affecting the model's generalizability.

 **Solutions Implemented**